-6. Consequences of Non-Compliance with Attendance Requirements.
-If a party fails to come to the settlement conference with all the required persons (attorney, plus a decision-making employee from the client, plus a decisionmaking representative from each insurance carrier), that party may be required to reimburse all the other parties for their time and travel expenses, and may face other sanctions.
+- 9. Consequences of Non-Compliance with Attendance Requirements.
+If a party fails to come to the settlement conference with all the required persons (attorney, plus a decision-making employee from the client, plus a decision-making representative from each insurance carrier), that party may be required to reimburse all the other parties for their time and travel expenses, and may face other sanctions. - 10.

-- 7. Pre-Conference Ex Parte Call.
-After receiving each party's Ex Parte Settlement Letter and Acknowledgment Form, but before the settlement conference, the Court will hold an ex parte call with counsel for each party.
-Counsel should indicate their availability for such a call in the days between the submission of their settlement materials and the settlement conference when they submit the settlement materials to the Court by email. - 8.
 Conference Procedures.
 Unless advised otherwise by the Court, the conference will take place Courtroom 21D at 500 Pearl Street.
-Should the parties wish to have a remote settlement conference, a written application with the consent of all parties must be made to the Court no later than 7 days in advance of the settlement conference.
+Should the parties wish to have a remote settlement conference, a written application with the consent of all parties must be made to the Court at least 14 days prior to the settlement conference.

-The Court will spend the the conference meeting separately with each side.
+The Court will spend the conference meeting separately with each side.
 In these private meetings, the parties and their counsel should be prepared to discuss their position on settlement, the reasons for their position, the amount of attorneys' fees and litigation expenses incurred to date, and an estimate of the remaining cost of litigating the case to judgment, including any appeal.